-In this study, they looked at the inside of active caries lesions and then on sound surfaces.
+In this study, researchers looked at the inside of active caries lesions and then on sound surfaces.
 They found that the most bacterial activity (growth, population numbers present) inside the lesion was lactobacilli.
 On the sound surfaces where there was no carious lesions, the highest activity was Fusobacteria.
 Identifying the different bacteria on healthy surfaces vs. diseased surfaces can further our understanding of how this disease functions.

 “Caries-associated bacteria showed the highest relative activity in caries lesions, Lactobacilli, lower activities on sound surfaces, whereas asaccharolytic Fusobacteria were most active on sound surfaces and less active in caries lesions.
 Thus, the present study suggests different activity patterns for biofilms from CF and CA individuals.”